Perron matrix semigroups

+\begin{remark} {\em For an irreducible semigroup~$\cS$, it is quite exceptional to have the index bigger than two.
+This requires, in particular, that none of the matrices from~$\cS$ has a unique leading eigenvalue (counting multiplicities) or a unique pair of leading complex conjugate eigenvalues.
+If~$\cS$ is Perron semigroup, then the latter case is impossible.
+In applications, a standard assumption for a matrix semigroup is that at least one element is {\em asymptotically rank-one}, i.e., has a unique simple leading eigenvalue~\cite{GM, H}.
+So, a ``generic'' Perron semigroup has index one.
+Indeed, if a semigroup is generated by products of matrices from some set~$\cA$, then a small perturbation of one of the matrices of~$\cA$ makes its index (and hence, the index of the whole semigroup) equal to one.
+An example of a bigger index is given by groups of orthogonal matrices.
+However, there are other constructions, see Section~7. } \end{remark}

-\begin{theorem} An irreducible Perron semigroup possesses an invariant cone, unless its expansion index is bigger than or equal to~three. \end{theorem} Thus, if an irreducible Perron semigroup does not have an invariant cone, then all its elements must have indices at least~$3$.
-This property is quite rare, we know only several types of examples, see~Section~5. ``Generically'' each Perron matrix semigroup has an invariant cone.
-This means that Theorem~\ref{th.10} gives almost a criterion for the invariant cone problem.
+\begin{theorem} An irreducible Perron semigroup possesses an invariant cone, unless its index is bigger than or equal to~three. \end{theorem} Thus, if matrices of an irreducible Perron semigroup do not share a common invariant cone, then all of them must have indices at least~$3$.
+This means that ``generically'' each Perron semigroup does possess an invariant cone.
+On the other hand, each semigroup with an invariant cone is obviously Perron.
+Therefore, Theorem~\ref{th.10} gives almost a criterion for the invariant cone problem.

-\begin{remark} {\em The index three assumption in Theorem~\ref{th.10} cannot be relaxed due to the 3D rotation group~$SO(3)$.
-This example can be generalized to all odd dimensions by the following simple fact.
-We give its proof for the convenience of the reader in the next section. } \end{remark} \begin{prop} For every odd~$d$, the group~$SO(d)$ is Perron and does not have an invariant cone. \end{prop} If every matrix from a semigroup~$\cS$ has an invarinat cone (the cones may be different for different matrices), then $\cS$ is Perron due to the Krein-Rutman theorem.
+If every matrix from a semigroup~$\cS$ has an invarinat cone (the cones may be different for different matrices), then $\cS$ is Perron due to the Krein-Rutman theorem.
 Combining with Theorem~\ref{th.10}, we obtain

-\begin{cor} If every matrix of an irreducible semigroup~$\cS$ possesses an invariant cone, then they all share a common invariant cone, unless the expansion index of~$\cS$ is bigger than or equal to three. \end{cor}
+\begin{cor} If every matrix of an irreducible semigroup~$\cS$ possesses an invariant cone, then they all share a common invariant cone, unless the index of~$\cS$ is bigger than or equal to three. \end{cor}

-Most of irreducible semigroups have index one, in which case, due to Theorem~\ref{th.10}, the Perron property is equivalent to the existence of invariant cone.
-The following results gives a comprehensive answer for an expansion index two.
-It turns out that such semigroups are never Perron. \begin{theorem} There are no irreducible Perron semigroups of index two. \end{theorem} Since all semigroups leaving a cone invariant are Perron, we obtain \begin{cor} If a matrix semigroup has an invariant cone, then its index cannot be equal to two. \end{cor} The proofs are given in the next section.
-Then in Section~5 we obtain more results on Perron semigrops and take a precise look at exceptional cases for Theorem~\ref{th.10}.
+What about irreducible semigroups of index~$2$ ?
+The following result gives a comprehensive answer.
+It turns out that such semigroups are never Perron. \begin{theorem} There are no irreducible Perron semigroups of index two. \end{theorem} Since all semigroups leaving a cone invariant are Perron, we obtain \begin{cor} If an irreducible matrix semigroup has an invariant cone, then its index cannot be equal to two. \end{cor}